 - Take your time and give as much relevant information as possible, don't think 'one sentence will do' - unis want to see a well completed statement giving reasons for applying and evidence in support of your application.

-Enter details of two referees
+Enter details of up to two referees

 - We recommend you contact your referees before you fill in their details, so they're expecting the request.